iremlopsum/yt-stem-splitter/CONTRIBUTING.md

 - Aim for at least 80% test coverage
 - All new functions must be tested
 - Include edge cases and error conditions
+- The project currently maintains high test coverage across all modules

 ## 📋 Pull Request Process